u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/payment_providers.rst

    - The funds are likely not reserved forever.
 After a certain time, they may be automatically released back to the customer's payment method.
 Refer to your payment provider's documentation for the exact reservation duration.
-   - Odoo does not support this feature for all payment providers but some allow the manual capture from their website interface.
+   - Thrive Bureau ERP does not support this feature for all payment providers but some allow the manual capture from their website interface.

 .. _payment_providers/features/refund: